 - It will suck at the start, but it gets easier: Like any topic you don’t know, it will take you ages to really read and comprehend information.
 As you build your core base of knowledge you will get to a point where an article that once took 3 hours to comprehend properly can be scanned in 30 seconds (sort of)

 - Google everything you don’t know: Following from point 4 above, you will find 5 words in every paragraph you don’t understand at the start.
 Please google each and every word.
 I know that sucks, but you are only ignorant once if you learn.

 - Focus on quality of information: You are what you read so don’t read crap.
-Easiest way to tell is that articles are depressingly long, have a lot of shares and high engagement in comments.
+The easiest way to tell is that articles are depressingly long, have a lot of shares and high engagement in comments.
 The ‘sticky’ blogs are the ones to start with.
 They were made sticky for a reason

 - You won’t have time for ‘normal news’ if you are dedicated to learning: I was in Bangkok when the (‘most recent’) coup happened.
 A marketing girl came to me and said “Mr. Alex you know the military take over the government?”
 That was an obvious no from me.
 News changes every day and most of it is irrelevant.
 If something matters I figure someone will tell me (Such that one needs to be careful not to get shot on the way home).

 - You can save good content for later: Pocket is a great app to save info for later.
 You can cache it.